Bladder stone: Jackstone calculus

 Jackstone calculi are rare bladder stones that have an appearance resembling toy jacks.
 They are almost always composed of calcium oxalate dihydrate and consist of a dense central core and radiating spicules.
 They are typically light brown with dark patches and are usually formed in the urinary bladder and rarely in the upper urinary tract.
 Their appearance on plain radiographs and computed tomography in human patients is usually easily recognizable.
 Jackstones often must be removed via cystolithotomy.

 Prevention

 The best way to prevent bladder stones is to drink plenty of liquids.
-Juices containing citrates are thought to reduce the risk of stone formation.
+Juices containing citrate are thought to reduce the risk of stone formation.
 A study published in the Clinical Journal of the American Society of Nephrology indicate orange juice is more effective at preventing stone formation than other citrus juices.
 Men who have difficulty with urination due to prostate enlargement should seek treatment, however, urinating in a sitting position appears to improve bladder emptying which might decrease the risk of bladder stones forming.

 Prevention in newborn children, especially in the first three months of life when most stones begin, is critical.
 Studies show that feeding newborn infants milk (mother's, cow or goat) with no substitutes or supplements until at least the third month has proven successful in preventing most stones.